-The BullionVault service is owned by Galmarley Limited [name origin], which is company number 4943684 registered in Great Britain at 12th Floor, Landmark House, Blacks Road, Hammersmith, London W6 9DP.
+The BullionVault service is owned by Galmarley Limited [name origin], which is company number 4943684 registered in England and Wales at 7th Floor, 3 Shortlands, Hammersmith, London W6 8DA.

-Our website services are managed, hosted and delivered to you by Galmarley's wholly owned subsidiary BullionVault Ltd, which is company number 07400400 also registered in Great Britain at 12th Floor, Landmark House, Blacks Road, Hammersmith, London W6 9DP.
+Our website services are managed, hosted and delivered to you by Galmarley's wholly owned subsidiary BullionVault Ltd, which is company number 07400400 also registered in England and Wales at 7th Floor, 3 Shortlands, Hammersmith, London W6 8DA.

 Our computers are managed from our London offices.
-Our live service is hosted in London, while other international locations maintain our back-up systems and data.
+Our live service is hosted in the cloud, while multiple other international locations maintain our back-up systems and data.

 Our offices are in West London (UK) and we welcome callers during normal office hours.
 You do not need an appointment, but making one will usually save you some waiting time.
 Our contact details are here.